Slippery Slope Fallacy: Catastrophizing Minor Problem

 - Explanation: This approach doesn't consider the emotional significance each family gathering might hold for one partner.

-- Supportive Statement: "I know both our families are important to us.
+-Reasoned Response (Antidote): "I know our families are important to us.
 Can we discuss which gatherings mean the most this year and find a way to balance them?"

 8. Example: Career Moves